President’s Institutional Scholarship (Full Tuition Waiver)

 - It is the student’s responsibility to ensure that all documents are submitted on time.
 Applications submitted after the above-mentioned deadline will only be considered under exceptional circumstances if funds are still available.

 - Award will be used to cover full tuition up to 15 units for undergraduate students and 12 units for graduate students each semester awarded (Fall and Spring only).
-The award is for tuition only and does not cover any fees or expenses which may be required for attendance.
+The award is for tuition only and does not cover any fees or expenses required for attendance.

 - The award is made in the form of tuition waiver.
 No money will be paid to the student.

 - Award amounts may vary depending on the how many units of courses the student registers for.
-Examples of award calculation for each Fall and Spring semester are as follows:
+Examples of award calculations for each Fall and Spring semester are as follows:

-- The number of fellowships awarded will be determined by the President’s Office every year.
+- The number of scholarships awarded will be determined by the President’s Office every year.

 Term of Award:

-This fellowship is an annual award that covers Fall and Spring semesters only.
-Summer session(s) is not included.
-Recipients are subject to a mid-year progress review during the first two weeks of the Spring Semester (Please see below).
+- This scholarship is an annual award that covers Fall and Spring semesters only.
+Summer sessions are not included.
+Recipients are subject to a mid-year progress review during the first two weeks of the Spring semester (see below).

-- This fellowship is available to continuing degree-seeking students at UWest.
-ESL students or students seeking a certificate only are not qualified for this fellowship.
+- This scholarship is available to continuing degree-seeking students at UWest.
+ESL students or students seeking a certificate only are not qualified for this scholarship.

-- To qualify for the fellowship a student must carry a full-time credit load.
-That is defined as registering for, and successfully completing, a minimum of 12 credits each semester (24 credits per academic year) for undergraduates and 9 credits each semester (18 credits per academic year) for graduate students.
-A student must be pre-registered at the full-time credit level before the award can be made available to him or her.
-Exceptions to this full-time enrollment rule may be made through an appeal process for students who are in their final semester.
+- To qualify for the scholarship, a student must carry a full-time credit load.
+That is defined as registering for, and successfully completing, a minimum of 12 units each semester (24 units per academic year) for undergraduates and 9 units each semester (18 units per academic year) for graduate students.
+A student must be pre-registered at the full-time credit level before the award can be made available.
+Exceptions to this full-time enrollment rule may be made through an appeal process for students in their final semester.

-- Minimum required GPA 3.75 for graduates, GPA 3.5 for undergraduates.
+- The minimum required GPA is 3.75 for graduates and 3.5 for undergraduates.
 Exceptions may be made based on individual cases.
-Students who have a GPA lower than the minimum requirements may still be considered for fellowship acceptance if they are able to demonstrate distinguished strength in other evaluation criteria.
+Students who have a GPA lower than the minimum requirements may still be considered for scholarship acceptance if they are able to demonstrate distinguished strength in other evaluation criteria.

 - Service – A demonstrated record of service activities that contribute to the well-being of UWest and/or the wider community.